 The Curatorial Program takes advantage of this geographic situation at every opportunity.
-A Partnerships and Placement Officer is available to find creative solutions with students in defining their projects and arranging placements that are best suited for the student, the institution and Carleton University.
+A Partnerships and Placement Coordinator is available to find creative solutions with students in defining their projects and arranging placements that are best suited for the student, the institution and Carleton University.

 “This program has allowed me to work as a curatorial assistant at the Canadian War Museum and to really develop my theoretical knowledge which while continue to inform my curatorial practice.” – Sarafina Pagnotta, Ph.D.
 Candidate

 Students in the Curatorial Program are permitted to count practica completed in the course of their MA studies in other departments against their diploma, provided they submit a report relevant to curatorial work.